 NIFA's Homebuyer Assistance (HBA) Program opens the door to homeownership even if your buyer does not have sufficient funds for down payment and closing costs.
 With a minimum investment of $1,000, our HBA program can help them buy a home.
 There may be some situations where the minimum investment may need to be more than $1,000 depending on the type of loan (government or conventional) and the amount of closing costs the seller is willing to pay.

 The HBA Program includes a first and second mortgage loan.
 The interest rate on the first mortgage loan is higher than NIFA's other programs that do not offer down payment and closing cost assistance.
 The maximum amount of assistance for the second mortgage loan is 5% of the home's purchase price.
-The term of the second loan is 10 years or 120 momths.
+The term of the second loan is 10 years or 120 months.
 The interest rate on the second mortgage loan is 1%.
 Your client will be required to make monthly payments on their HBA second mortgage starting at the same time as the payments for their first mortgage loan.

 Loan options for this program include an FHA-insured loan, Conventional-insured loan, RD-guaranteed loan or VA-guaranteed loan.
 Click here for current HBA Program interest rates.

-NIFA's First Home Plus Program is for homebuyers who do not qualify for our Military Home Program and do not need down payment and closing cost assistance.
+NIFA's First Home Program is for homebuyers who do not qualify for our Military Home Program and do not need down payment and closing cost assistance.
 Buyers using this program must meet NIFA's first-time homebuyer requirement as described in the Eligibility section.

 Loan options for this program include an FHA-insured loan, RD-guaranteed loan, VA-guaranteed loan and Conventional-insured loan.
 If your buyer has a down payment of 20% or more and qualifies for a conventional loan, mortgage insurance is not required.
-Click here for current First Home Plus Program interest rates.
+Click here for current First Home Program interest rates.

-NIFA's First Home Focused Program is for buyers who purchase a home located within one of our target areas and do not need down payment and closing cost assistance.
+NIFA's First Home Targeted Program is for buyers who purchase a home located within one of our target areas and do not need down payment and closing cost assistance.
 The first-time homebuyer requirement does not apply for this program.
 Maximum income limits and purchase price limits are higher when a home is located in a target area.

 Target areas are designated by the federal government.
 The following counties have census tracts in a target area: